intjelic/python-sfml/doc/source/api/window.rst

    .. attribute:: size

-      Tells you the new window size.
+      Tell you the new window size.

       :rtype: :class:`sfml.system.Vector2`